thangckt/thangckt.github.io/docs/cluster/compiling/conda_packages.md

     - Some dependence require `libgcc-ng=12`
     - If running Lammmps requires `GLIBC>=2.17`, maybe solving by downgrade `zlib=1.2.11`
+    - `Plumed` in conda does not support MPI and may have [limited features](https://www.plumed.org/doc-v2.8/user-doc/html/_installation.html).
+    - LAMMPS in conda may have [limited features?](https://docs.lammps.org/Install_conda.html)

 **Install Lammps** in Conda-env